JetBrains/Qodana/topics/unity.md

     </step>
 </procedure>

-### Project, solution and required packages
+### Solution and packages

 Make sure that your Unity project has been built.

 Unity projects typically don’t include a C# solution and project files, and these need to be generated in order for Qodana to process them.
-We installed the corresponding .NET SDK in the build environment and executed the following script on each build:
+You can install the corresponding .NET SDK in the build environment by executing the following script on each build:

 ```Bash